 6) Cueva de las Maravillas

-Once you are in Casa de Campo, you can also head the additional 20 minutes west and visit “La Cueva de las Maravillas”, the Cave of the Wonders.
+Once you have started your Punta Cana trip to Casa de Campo, you can also head the additional 20 minutes west and visit “La Cueva de las Maravillas”, the Cave of the Wonders.
 The main attractions of this large and illuminated cave system are its paintings and engravings on the walls, which are over 500 years old and date back to the Taínos, the native inhabitants of the Dominican Republic.
 As the caves are directly on the highway and the walk is guided and well-marked, this is an easy visit suitable for everyone.
 The entrance fee is around 400 DOP (approx. 7 USD) and you can also see a small iguana zoo.

 Distance from Bavaro/Punta Cana: 70 miles and 1:15h driving